limalib/docs/docs/source/mudlib/clusters-base.rst

 can use integers as per defined in behaviour.h.

-.. c:function:: void set_emotion(mixed emotion, int value)
+.. c:function:: void set_emotion(int emotion, int value)

 Function for setting a specific emotion.
 This sets the emotion to this value and doesn't raise it above the given value.